Bachelor of Science Degree in Recreation and Park Administration

 Bachelor of Science Degree Concentrations

-Recreation Management and Programming
+Recreation Management and Event Planning

 This concentration is designed for students interested in working for city/county/metro parks and recreation departments.
 Students also land jobs with nonprofit community agencies, such as YMCA/YWCA, 4H, or scouting programs.
 Students may also be interested in working in military/MWR settings, campus recreation, or special event planning.